vedtam/aperio-test-app/README.md

 ...
 ```

-When clicking a card, the user should be brought to the actual blog entry element, showcasing the title, date and the full bodytext of the blog post:
+When clicking a card, the user should be brought to the actual blog entry element, showcasing the title, date and the full bodytext of the blog post.

 ```
 //blog-entry.js